What is an exchange-traded fund (ETF)?

 As an asset class, ETFs are considered to be a high risk investment, however individual ETFs can carry a lower risk, such as one that invests in a diverse range of bonds.
 When you invest in ETFs, you need to be prepared to accept a level of volatility and the possibility of negative returns.

-You should also check the provider's website for their ETF product's target market determination before choosing the ETF in Self Invest.
+You should also check the provider's website for their ETF product's Target Market Determination before choosing the ETF in Self Invest.

 How we select ETFs